cesarParra/apexdocs/examples/plain-markdown/docs/Miscellaneous/ns.SampleInterface.md

 Some return value

 #### Throws
-SampleException: This is a sample exception
+[ns.SampleException](./ns.SampleException.md): This is a sample exception

 AnotherSampleException: This is another sample exception